-Funding body: The Spanish Ministry of Science and Technology (MCYT)
+Funding body: The Spanish Minister for Science and Innovation (MCIN)

 Project description: The project draws upon research focused upon the urban expansion of Madrid and Barcelona, which uses interpretation of SPOT satellite imageries to apply a methodology based upon applying criteria of urban continuity on the edge of large urban areas, to determine the spatial extent of the core and periphery of such urban areas.
 The resulting morphological centers and urban or metropolitan peripheries provide useful units of analysis, permitting viable comparison between different urban agglomerations.
 The main project objectives: